Islam in Myanmar: Taungoo period

 When Tabinshwehti, the first Taungoo king (1530–1550 AD) attacked Hanthawaddy, Muslim soldiers were recorded as helping the Mons with artillery.
 When Tabinshwehti attacked Martaban in 1541 AD, many Muslims resisted strongly.
 When Bayinnaung successfully conquered Ayutthaya a decade later, he used Muslim artillerymen.

 In the chronicles of Malaysia, during the first Malacca Empire of Parameswara in the early 15th century, it was recorded that when Burmese traders and sailors traded in Malacca.
-Muslims workers regularly travelled to Burma.
+Muslim workers regularly travelled to Burma.

 From the fifteenth to seventeenth Centuries, Muslim traders faced strict regulations by Burmese kings and, mostly, by local governors.
 However the ports thrived as an important point for sea communication, supplies and repairs for Muslim trading fleets.
 Muslim traders would marry and settle with local women.
 Despite strict trade regulations, Burmese governors occasionally encouraged this intermarriage while barring Muslims from taking their local wives or children back when they left to boost population numbers.
 Muslim sailors built worship sites called Buddermokan which were mosques, but equally holy to four religions in Burmese trade ports They were shrines to the "God of the Flood" in memory of Badral-Din Awliya, who was worshipped as a nat by the Buddhists, a minor god by Hindus and Chinese and a saint by the Muslims.
-Buddermokans were They are found in Akyab, Sandoway and on a small island off Mergui.
+Buddermokans are found in Akyab, Sandoway and on a small island off Mergui.

 In the 17th century, Muslims tried to control business and to become powerful.
 They were appointed, variously, governors of Mergui, viceroys of the provinces in Tenasserim and as port authorities.
 In 1617 AD, even after the English East India Company had established its factory at Masulipatnam, the Muslim merchants engaged themselves in trade between the Coromandel Coast and Pegu in Lower Burma.
 When the Burmese King Anaukpetlun reconquered Syriam in 1613 and Bago in 1617, the Muslim Moores in Masulipatan rejoiced greatly hoping to get the trade of Pegu into their hands again and prepared to send there two ships in the following September.
 Anaukpetlun also enslaved Indian mercenaries and battle ships from Syriam, resettling them in Shwebo., Successive kings, up to the reign of Thalun continued to resettle Muslim prisoners of war, particular in Myedu a village near Shwebo, as well as in Sagaing, Yamethin and Kyaukse.